-- 56.2 Cross Country course rules, as follows: - 56.2.1 The course must be designed on an open or woodland area, covered as far as possible by grass, with natural obstacles, which can be used by the course designer to build a challenging and interesting race course. - 56.2.2 The area must be wide enough to accommodate not only the course but also all the necessary facilities. - 56.3 For Championships and international events and, wherever possible, for other competitions: - 56.3.1 A loop course must be designed and it should measure between 1500m and 2000m.
+- 56.2 Cross Country course rules, as follows: - 56.2.1 The course must be designed on an open or woodland area, covered as far as possible by grass, with natural obstacles, which can be used by the course designer to build a challenging and interesting race course. - 56.2.2 The area must be wide enough to accommodate not only the course but also all the necessary facilities. - 56.3 For Championships and international events and, wherever possible, for other competitions:

+- 56.3.1 A loop course must be designed and it should measure between 1500m and 2000m.
 If necessary, a small loop can be added in order to adjust the distances to the required overall distances of the various events, in which case the small loop must be run in the early stages of the event.
 It is recommended that each long loop should have a total ascent of at least 10m. - 56.3.2 Existing natural obstacles shall be used if possible.
 However, very high obstacles should be avoided, as should deep ditches, dangerous ascents / descents, thick undergrowth and, in general, any obstacle which would constitute a difficulty beyond the aim of the competition.
 It is preferable that artificial obstacles should not be used but if such use is unavoidable, they should be made to simulate natural obstacles met within open country.
 In races where there are large numbers of athletes, narrow gaps or other hindrances which would deny the athletes an unhampered run shall be avoided for the first 300m. - 56.3.3 The crossing of roads or any kind of macadamised surfaces shall be avoided or at least kept to a minimum.
-When it is impossible to avoid such conditions in one or two areas of the course, the areas must be covered by grass, earth or mats.
+When it is impossible to avoid such conditions in one or two areas of the course, the areas must be covered by grass, earth or mats. - 56.3.4 Apart from the start and finish areas, the course must not contain any other long straight.
+A "natural", undulating course with smooth curves and short straights, is the most suitable.

-- 56.3.4 Apart from the start and finish areas, the course must not contain any other long straight.
-A "natural", undulating course with smooth curves and short straights, is the most suitable. - 56.4 Course markings, as follows: - 56.4.1 The course shall be clearly marked with tape on both sides.
+56.4 Course markings, as follows:

+56.4.1 The course shall be clearly marked with tape on both sides.
 It is recommended that all along one side of the course a 1m wide corridor, heavily fenced from the outside of the course, shall be installed for the use of organisation officials and media.
 Crucial areas must be heavily fenced; in particular the start area (including the Warm-up Area and the Call Room) and finish area (including any Mixed Zone).
-Only accredited people will be allowed access to these areas. - 56.4.2 The general public should only be allowed to cross the course at well organised crossover points, marshalled by stewards. - 56.4.3 It is recommended that, apart from the start and finish areas, the course be a width of 5 metres, including the obstacle areas. - 56.5 For Cross Country Relays, lines 300mm wide 20m apart shall be drawn across the course to denote the takeover zone.
+Only accredited people will be allowed access to these areas.

+- 56.4.2 The general public should only be allowed to cross the course at well organised cross-over points, marshalled by stewards. - 56.4.3 It is recommended that, apart from the start and finish areas, the course be a width of 5 metres, including the obstacle areas.

+For Cross Country Relays, lines 300mm wide 20m apart shall be drawn across the course to denote the takeover zone.
 For all takeovers, athletes are not permitted to begin running outside their takeover zone, and shall start within the zone.
 All takeover procedures, which, unless otherwise specified by the organisers, shall comprise a physical contact between the incoming and outgoing athletes, shall be completed within this zone.
-If an athlete does not follow this Rule, their team shall be disqualified.
+If an athlete does not follow this Rule, their team shall be disgualified.

-Note: $1m \times 1m$ flags, mounted at least 2m high, should be placed at the beginning and end of the takeover zone.
+Note: 1m × 1m flags, mounted at least 2m high, should be placed at the beginning and end of the takeover zone.
 Green flags for the beginning of the zone and red flags for the end of the zone.